You might be wondering: What is really the difference between reciprocating saw and jigsaw?

 We found DEWALT DCS331B 20-Volt MAX Li-Ion as the best option for you if the jigsaw is your choice.

 This jigsaw has four-position orbital action that provides control of cut quality and speed.

-It also has an adjustable dust blower to keep line of cut clear of chips.
-With variable speed of 0-3,000 (strokes per minute) this saw gives versatility in a multitude of materials and applications, together with an anti-slip comfort grip for increased comfort and control.
+It also has an adjustable dust blower to keep the line of the cut clear of chips.
+With a variable speed of 0-3,000 (strokes per minute), this saw gives versatility in a multitude of materials and applications, together with an anti-slip comfort grip for increased comfort and control.

-- Keyless blade change will help you to change blades easily
+- Keyless blade change will help you change blades easily

-- Keyless shoe bevel with detents at 0 degree, 15 degree, 30 degree and 45 degree provides versatility for easy bevel cutting
+- Keyless shoe bevel with detents at 0 degrees, 15 degrees, 30 degrees and 45 degrees provides versatility for easy bevel cutting

 - It has 4-position orbital action for better control of cut quality and speed

 - Adjustable dust blower keeps the line of cut clear of chips

 - Anti-slip comfort grip for increased comfort and control

 - Accepts T-shank jig saw blades for professional results